kdeldycke/awesome-engineering-team-management/README.md

 In tech companies these roles are critical, and the frontier between the two is often blurry.

 - [CTO vs VP Engineering: What’s the Difference?](https://www.ivyexec.com/career-advice/2015/cto-versus-vp-engineering-whats-the-difference/) - TL;DR: CTO manage a small staff of hackers.
 VP of Engineering lead an organization of engineers.
+- [Want to Know the Difference Between a CTO and a VP Engineering?](https://bothsidesofthetable.com/want-to-know-the-difference-between-a-cto-and-a-vp-engineering-4fc3750c596b) - Another way to look at thing: placing these roles along the "Process Orientation" and "Technical Capability" quadrants.
 - [The different skills needed to be a successful CTO](https://madewithlove.be/one-job-many-roles-the-different-skills-needed-to-be-a-successful-cto/) - The premise is a little misleading, as what is detailed there is the journey, in a startup, of the technical founder growing with the company to become a CTO.
 At which point the position described in the article is not CTO, but VP of Engineering.
 - [`That's usually about the time I nope right out of the interview`](https://news.ycombinator.com/item?id=19188246) - Bad signs of a CTO trying to recruit an engineering manager, or the perils of not believing in hierarchies.